I. Name: The name of this nonprofit corporation is the Robinson Jeffers Association.

 The Treasurer is appointed by the President in consultation with the Advisory Board and serves at his or her pleasure.
 The Treasurer shall keep a register of members and their addresses, manage the treasury, and may authorize particular expenditures of up to $500.
 With the consent of the elected Officers and the Advisory Board, the Treasurer may disburse larger expenditures within the limits of available funds.
 The Treasurer shall submit financial statements to the appropriate state and/or federal agencies as required under section 501(c)(3) of the Internal Revenue Code of 1954 or the corresponding section of any future federal tax code.

 Elected members of the Advisory Board are nominated by any member of the Association.
 Advisory Board members are elected to a three-year term by majority vote of members returning ballots, one member elected every year to replace one whose term is ending.
-Advisory Board members aid the Officers in carrying on the business of the Association, help draft the Call for Papers, help plan the annual conference, and serve as a review committee for nominations of Officers and Advisory Board members.
+Advisory Board members aid the Officers in carrying on the business of the Association, help draft calls for papers, help plan conferences, and serve as a review committee for nominations of Officers and Advisory Board members.

 VI.
-Meetings: The Association shall hold an annual in-person conference.
-The Association shall also hold an annual in-person or virtual business meeting.
+Meetings: The Association shall hold an annual in-person or virtual business meeting.

 VIII.
-Amendment of the Bylaws: Changes of a minor nature in these Bylaws may be effected at the annual business meeting of the Association by a two-thirds majority of the members in attendance.
-Amendments concerning organization, structure, membership, or substantive business of the Association shall be submitted to the entire membership of the Association and shall require approval by two-thirds of the members casting votes.
-All proposed amendments must be circulated among the entire membership at least one month prior to the annual business meeting.
+Amendment of the Bylaws: Minor changes (such as procedural matters, clarifications, and technical details in these Bylaws may be effected at the annual business meeting of the Association by a two-thirds majority of the members in attendance.
+Major amendments concerning organization, structure, membership, or substantive business of the Association shall be submitted to the entire membership of the Association and shall require approval by two-thirds of the members casting votes.
+All proposed amendments must be circulated among the entire membership at least one month prior to the annual business meeting and be included as a Discussion Item on the meeting’s agenda with the vote on major amendments open to all members by mail or electronically at least one month after the annual business meeting.

 IX.
 Dues: Dues are set by the Officers and the Advisory Board and cover a period of one calendar year.